Krushit-Babariya/User-Management-API/README.md

 ## API Documentation

-The API documentation is available at:
+The API documentation is available at: http://localhost:8080/swagger-ui.html

+## Contributing

+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
+4. Push to the branch (`git push origin feature/YourFeature`).
+5. Create a new Pull Request.